cortesi/ruskel/README.md

 - Generate a skeletonized view of any Rust crate
 - Support for local crates and remote crates from crates.io
 - Syntax highlighting for terminal output
-- Option to output raw JSON data for further processing
-- Configurable to include private items and auto-implemented traits
+- Optionally include private items and auto-implemented traits
-- Support for custom feature flags
+- Support for custom feature flags and version specification

 ## ruskel command line tool